dirkwhoffmann/vAmigaTS/Copper/mask/README.md

 ## Objective

-Tests the masking feature of WAIT and SKIP.
+Tests the masking feature of the WAIT and SKIP command.

 #### waitmask1 - waitmask8